cleesmith/picamera_motion_socket_flask/README.markdown

 4. Monoprice 108431 Dummy Outdoor Brick Camera  $20.41
 http://www.amazon.com/gp/product/B007VDTTTM/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1

+> This dummy camera has plenty of room inside and it is mostly metal.

-> Many of these items are less expensive from other sellers, such as Adafruit.
+> Note: many of the above items are less expensive from other sellers, such as Adafruit.

 ### Optional lighting:
 1. Mr. Beams MB363 Wireless LED Spotlight with Motion Sensor and Photocell  $49.99